Khanh779/Hecop_Firewall/README.md

 ## Installation
 To install and run Hecop_Firewall, you need:
-1. A system with .Net Framework 4.7 or higher.
+1. A system with .Net 6.0 or higher.
 2. Administrator privileges to ensure proper installation and configuration.
 3. The Hecop_Firewall installer and necessary supporting tools.